Ken Morrow: Professional career

+One of the most notable moments of Morrow's professional career came in Game 5 of the Islanders' first-round playoff series against the New York Rangers in 1984, when he scored the series-clinching goal.

-During the 1980 and 1983 playoffs, Morrow had arthroscopic surgeries performed on his knees, and he played only days afterward in order to contribute to the Islanders championships, often having fluid drained from his knees between games.
-He was eventually forced to retire prematurely from the game in 1988–89 due to constant knee problems.
+During the 1980 and 1983 playoffs, Morrow underwent arthroscopic knee surgery and returned to action only days later to help the Islanders' championship efforts, often having fluid drained from his knees between games.
+Persistent knee problems eventually forced him to retire during the 1988–89 season.

-Post playing career
+Post-playing career

 Morrow, who was inducted into the United States Hockey Hall of Fame in 1995, has been director of pro scouting for the Isles since 1993.
 He previously served as the Islanders' assistant coach for one season, in 1991–92.
 He was also co-coach of the International Hockey League's Kansas City franchise in 1990–91 and assistant coach of the IHL Flint Spirits in 1989–90 shortly after retiring from hockey.
 On December 31, 2011, Morrow was inducted into the New York Islanders Hall of Fame.

 Ken Morrow is also President of KCIce, an Outdoor Ice Rink Development and Management company in Kansas City, MO.